Steve McMahon: Liverpool

-McMahon agreed to join Liverpool on 12 September 1985 for £350,000 thus becoming the first signing to be made by new manager Kenny Dalglish, and filling the void left by Graeme Souness over a year earlier.
-He made his debut 2 days later on the 14th in the 2–2 league draw with Oxford United at the Manor Ground.
-He didn't have to wait long for his first goal either, it came a week later on 21 September against his former club, Everton.
-McMahon's 42nd-minute strike turned out to be the winner as the Reds triumphed 3-2.
+McMahon joined Liverpool on 12 September 1985 for £350,000 thus becoming the first signing to be made by new manager Kenny Dalglish, and filling the void left by Graeme Souness over a year earlier.
+He made his Liverpool debut two days later in the 2–2 league draw with Oxford United at the Manor Ground.
+His first goal for the club came a week later on 21 September against his former club, Everton.
+McMahon's 42nd-minute low, powerful 20-yard strike at Goodison turned out to be the winner as the Reds triumphed 3–2.

-He played a crucial role in Liverpool's "double" winning side of that season.
-However, his joy at winning a League championship medal was tempered slightly by his omission from the side for the FA Cup final which again was ironically against rivals and former club Everton, the first all Merseyside FA Cup final.
-However, he was more fortunate than the other players left out by Dalglish, as McMahon was given the substitute's role and ended up with a winners' medal when Liverpool won 3–1, though he did not get on to the pitch.
+He played a crucial role in Liverpool's "double" winning side of his debut season, playing 36 games and scoring 10 goals.
+However, McMahon's joy at winning a League championship medal was tempered slightly by his omission from the starting line-up for the FA Cup final having been unavailable in the run-in after picking up an injury in the spring—his last appearance in the league was against Manchester City at Anfield on 31 March when he scored both goals in a 2–0 win, and five days later in the FA Cup semi-final against Southampton he came off with 10 minutes remaining in what would prove to be his last appearance of the season—which saw Kevin MacDonald come in for him.
+Having recovered from injury and been declared fit just prior to the final, which was against his former club Everton, the first all Merseyside FA Cup final, McMahon was given the sole substitute's position at Wembley and ended up with a winners' medal when Liverpool won 3–1, though he did not get on to the pitch.

-The following year, McMahon this time started at Wembley when Liverpool contested the League Cup final against Arsenal.
-He set up the opening goal for Ian Rush but they ultimately lost the match 2–1.
+The following season, McMahon started all 50 of the games he appeared in, scoring 14 goals.
+When Liverpool contested the League Cup final against Arsenal in April 1987, he set up the opening goal for Ian Rush but they ultimately lost the match 2–1.
 He had earlier scored four goals in Liverpool's record 10–0 victory over Fulham in the same competition.
 McMahon had also missed a penalty in the same game, which would have made him the only Liverpool player to score five goals in a competitive game that season but scored another hat-trick in the following round against Leicester.
-In total, he scored nine goals in the League Cup that season, as well as five in the league, totaling 14 in all competitions, although Liverpool endured their second trophyless season in more than a decade.
+In total, he scored nine goals in the League Cup that season, as well as five in the league, although Liverpool endured their second trophyless season in more than a decade.